-Once the Disk Utility is open, find your WD My Passport drive in the list on the left side of the window.
+Once the Disk Utility is open, find your WD My Passport drive in the list, located on the left side of the window.

 In the Disk Utility window, click on the View dropdown on the top left of the window.

-Next, select the WD My Passport device on the list on the left side, then click Erase on the top middle of the window.
+Next, select the WD My Passport device on the list on the left side, then click Erase on the top.

-Note: This will format the drive.
-This will erase all data currently stored on the device.
+Note: This will format the drive and erase all data currently stored on the device.
 Complete a backup of any files you would like to keep.

 5. Choose “Extended Mac OS (Journaled)”

-Once you select Erase, a small window will pop up.
+Once you select Erase, a new window will pop up.
 This is where you will confirm that you would like to permanently erase all data from your WD My Passport drive.